bifurcation/draft-barnes-cfrg-mult-for-7748/draft-barnes-cfrg-mult-for-7748.md

 # Introduction

-In some contexts it is useful for holders of the private and public parts an elliptic curve key pair to be able to independently apply an updates to those values, such that the resulting updated public key corresponds to the updated private key.  [[ TODO: Cite examples, security properties ]]
+In some contexts it is useful for holders of the private and public parts of an elliptic curve key pair to be able to independently apply an updates to those values, such that the resulting updated public key corresponds to the updated private key.  [[ TODO: Cite examples, security properties ]]